TREATMENT FOR CHILDHOOD ADHD

 ADHD includes consistent inattention and/or hyperactivity-impulsivity that prevents children from everyday functioning, such as academic performance, making friends, etc. Although people commonly refer to ADHD as one disorder, three subtypes of ADHD have been identified.

-The three main types of ADHD include:
+The three main subtypes of ADHD include:

-Predominantly inattentive type
+Predominantly inattentive presentation

 - Difficulty maintaining attention or focus to one task